 Add new structured data markup (recommended)

-We recommend you add new structured data markup with JSON-LD, separate from your HTML markup, especially if your product data contains variants.
-Added markup are distinct from any user-facing code, which makes it easier to maintain.
-Any structured data markup specifically designed for Google usage can be added without changing any of the visual elements of your site.
-Note that the code that generates your structured data needs to be kept in sync any changes to the user-facing elements on your site.
+We recommend you add new structured data markup with microdata separate from your HTML markup.
+Added markup is distinct from any user-facing code, which makes it easier to maintain.
+Any structured data markup specifically designed for Google use can be added without changing any of the visual elements of your site.
+Note: The code that generates your structured data needs to be kept in sync with any changes to the user-facing elements on your site.